Stratus Communications

 5. GUESSWORK

 That’s right, sometimes hackers just try their luck at guessing passwords.
 So, if you use passwords like “password”, or “123456”, or “emails”, it’s time to put on your creative hat and re-think your password strategy.
-In a blogpost later this month, we’ll give you more detailed information on creating un-hackable passwords.
+In blogpost later this month, we’ll give you more detailed information on creating un-hackable passwords.

 6. SHOULDER SPYING AND WI-FI EAVESDROPPING